Community Clinical Settings List

 Is a residential adolescent treatment facility.
 A licensed clinical psychologist supervises a comprehensive clinical assessment and renders diagnoses.
 The evaluations are the fundamental basis for developing individualized treatment plans for each client.
 Clinical Director actively supervises the provision of group, individualized, and family therapies by certified, masters level therapists.
 Weekly treatment team meetings are designed to ensure participation, coordination, continuity and quality of care.
 This process engages staff members, families and clients in identifying specific needs and establishing goals leading to positive family outcomes.
 Pathway is renowned for its rich and colorful history of vocational development.
 Pathway is licensed by the Alabama State Department of Education to provide both regular and special education classes.

 Youth Villages delivers a variety of services to emotionally and behaviorally troubled children and their families with the goal of restoring a supportive family system around each child.
-Programs include intensive in-home services for infants to 18-year-olds, transitional living services for former foster children, residential treatment campuses, and intensive residential treatment centers.
+Programs include intensive in-home services for infants to 18-years-old, transitional living services for former foster children, residential treatment campuses, and intensive residential treatment centers.
 Other programs include specialized crisis services, foster care, adoption, and mentoring.
 Youth Villages serves more than 20,000 children and families each year from more than 20 states and Washington, D.C.

 Laurel Oaks is a 100+ bed psychiatric hospital and residential treatment center for children and adolescents ages 4 to 18, who have severe psychiatric disorders, developmental delays, substance abuse problems, high risk behaviors, or who are victims of abuse and/or neglect.
 The site houses a school, cafeteria, and recreational areas.
 Treatment services include medication management, individual, group and family therapies, group psycho-education (with focus on development of social, communication, and daily living skills, problem solving and anger management/ coping skills), and family support and education.